Sign up to our Newsletter

 5. What Is the Most Expensive Law School in New York?

-Columbia University is the most expensive law school in New York and the entire nation.
-Its tuition costs $76,888 a year.
+Columbia Law School is the most expensive law school in New York and the entire nation.
+Tuition costs $81,888 a year.

 6. What LSAT Score Do I Need to Get Into Law School in New York?

-To get into one of the best law schools in this state, you'll need an LSAT score between 156-174, depending on which law school you’d like to apply to.
+To get into one of the best law schools in this state, you'll need an LSAT score in the 153-174 range, depending on which law school you’d like to apply to.

 7. What Is the Best Part-Time Law Program in New York?